Lincoln Heritage Funeral Advantage Reviews – An Insider’s Perspective

 Independent vs. Captive Agents

 Independent agents can compare multiple carriers to find better pricing and flexible coverage.
-Captive agents can only offer Lincoln Heritage products, which limits options and may result in higher costs.
+Captive agents from the insurer can only offer Lincoln Heritage products, which limits your options.
+This often results in higher costs and lower benefit amounts.

 Final Thoughts